 “Did you see that guy?
 He was really ikemen (a nice looking guy)! “

-Bijin is the gender-neutral version of Ikemen, but it is more commonly used when referring to a beautiful female person.
-But it is still not unheard of when talking about a pretty guy either.
-The KanjiKanji themselves mean 美(Bi) Beautiful 人(Jin) Person.
+Bijin is the gender-neutral version of Ikemen, but it is more commonly used when referring to a beautiful woman.
+However, it is also used to refer to a handsome man.
+The kanji itself means 美(Bi) beautiful 人(Jin) person.

 (Geijutsu Daigaku ni Bijin Ga ooi yo.)